-The contestability period under a life insurance policy is a period during which insurance companies can investigate and deny claims after the policy has gone into effect.
-In Florida and most states, the life insurance contestability period is two years from the date the the life insurance policy goes into effect.
+The contestability period under a life insurance policy is the period following a claim during which insurance companies can investigate and deny claims.
+In Florida, the life insurance contestability period is two years from the date that the life insurance policy goes into effect.
 If a policyholder dies during this two year window, the insurance company will investigate to confirm that the insured provided accurate information when applying for the life insurance policy.
-If the insurance company discovers that an insured provided material false or incorrect information when applying for coverage, the insurance company will deny the death benefit even if the misrepresentation was not related to the cause of death.
+If the insurance company discovers that an insured provided materially false or incorrect information when applying for coverage, the insurance company will deny the death benefit even if the misrepresentation was not related to the cause of death.

 Innocent mistakes in the application for insurance will not necessarily result in denial of the death benefit.

-While it is important that you always provide accurate information when submitting an application for life insurance, an unintentional error will not necessarily mean that the life insurance company will not be required to pay the death benefit, depending on the language of the insurance application.
-Some applications for insurance require that the applicant's answers be to the "best knowledge and belief" of the applicant.
+While it is important that you always provide accurate information when submitting an application for life insurance, an unintentional error will not necessarily mean that the life insurance company will not be required to pay the death benefit.
+Some applications for life insurance require that the applicant's answers be to the "best knowledge and belief" of the applicant.
 This is a lower standard than Florida has codified in statute F.S.
 627.409.
-Under this standard, innocent misrepresentations may not void the insurance policy.
+Under this lower standard, innocent misrepresentations may not void the insurance policy.
 The language on the application for insurance is be key.

 The rationale behind the contestability period is to control premiums.